 Don’t accept the idea that incineration of refuse is a green way to create electric power.
 The right way to deal with waste is to eliminate it at source.
 Burning it creates toxic fumes and ashes – long term pollution risks.
 Burning waste sustains a market for more rubbish to be produced, even transporting it long distances to feed the greedy furnaces.

-Burning “Biomass” is sold as a Green idea, but some biomass plants burn huge quantities of wood chips, often made by stripping rich forest habitats, even shipped from the USA.
+Burning “Biomass” is sold as a Green idea, but some biomass plants burn huge quantities of wood chips, often made by stripping rich forest habitats, including vast amounts shipped from the USA.
 Also, waste wood can be contaminated with paints, glues and preservatives, causing toxic emissions.
+Burning used tyres can also be claimed as “biomass” because of the rubber content.

 Future ideas on the horizon